 - Descriptions of the type of services provided.

-In order to educate its registrants on this important matter, the Office of Outfitters Registration will hold a 90-minute webinar on Jan.
-19, 2018 at 1:30 p.m. to address this topic and take questions from the outfitter community.
-There also will be a review of new rules that went into effect Jan.
-31, 2017.
+In order to educate its registrants on this important matter, the Office of Outfitters Registration held a webinar to address the topic and take questions from the outfitter community.
+Listen to the January 19, 2018 webinar.

 It is unlawful for any person to engage in computer-assisted remote hunting in Colorado.
 C.R.S.
 33-6-132.